flyx/nix-flakes-go-plugins/part3.md

 {% include_relative image-server-cross/win64-deps.txt %}
 {% endhighlight %}

-I wrote this file by navigating [the webinterface](https://packages.msys2.org/package/mingw-w64-clang-x86_64-cairo?repo=clang64) like a barbarian and collecting the dependencies.
+I wrote this file by navigating [the web interface](https://packages.msys2.org/package/mingw-w64-clang-x86_64-cairo?repo=clang64) like a barbarian to collect the dependencies' closure.
 There is probably a nicer way but I don't know pacman well enough to figure it out.
 In any case, if you ever need to do this, use